The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Total weekly savings: 20.4 hours

-ROI on 12-hour investment: 20.4 hours saved weekly = 88 hours monthly = 1,056 hours yearly
+ROI on a 12-hour investment: 20.4 hours saved weekly, becoming 1,056 hours saved yearly.

-Systems Leverage Ratio (hours saved ÷ hours invested): 1,056 ÷ 12 = 88:1
+Systems leverage ratio (hours saved ÷ hours invested): 1,056 ÷ 12 = 88:1

 Every hour invested in templates returned 88 hours of capacity over one year.